fabio-trajano/chess-java/README.md

 ## How to Play

 The game is played in the console.
-Each player enters their move in the format `e2 e4`, where `e2` is the starting position and `e4` is the end position.
+Each player enters their move in the format `e2` `e4`, where `e2` is the starting piece position and `e4` is the end position.

 ## Future Improvements

-- Add a graphical user interface.
-- Implement a player vs. AI mode.
+- Implement player vs. AI mode.